marcelljonathan/Health-Insurance-Data-Project/Preview.md

 # Health-Insurance-Data-Project

-# 📊 Health Insurance Pricing & Prediction
+# 📊 Health Insurance Data Analysis & Prediction

 ## 🔍 Project Overview
 This project analyzes **health insurance claims data** to understand the key factors affecting insurance charges.
 It also builds **predictive models** to estimate policyholder charges using **machine learning algorithms**.
-Additionally, an interactive **GUI application** is implemented to allow users to input their details and get an estimated insurance charge.

 ## 📂 Dataset Description
 - The dataset includes information about policyholders such as: